snowplow-archive/snowplow.github.com/_posts/2016-04-09-introducing-factotum-data-pipeline-runner.md

 <h3>1.1 Specialised tools (AWS Data Pipeline, Luigi, Chronos, Airflow, Azkaban)</h3>

 These are all great tools, and you could successfully run your data pipeline jobs using any one of them.
-However, there are some issues with these tools that lead us to think they're not a great fit for us.
+However, there are some issues with these tools that lead us to think they're not a great fit for us:

 <h4>Single sponsorship</h4>

-Many awesome people at places like Amazon, LinkedIn and AirBnB have developed jobflow tooling in-house, and have gratiously released them as open source software.
+Many awesome people at places like Amazon, LinkedIn and Airbnb have developed jobflow tooling in-house, and have graciously released them as open source software.
 Unfortunately these tools tend to be shared rather late in their gestation, and are closely tied to the originating companies' own needs.
 As a result, simple tasks have become very complicated.

 <h4>Mixing jobs and schedules</h4>